-The discount rates used to measure the TPL were 7.00% as of both June 30, 2018 and June 30, 2017.
-The projection of cash flow used to determine the discount rate assumed plan member contributions will be made at the current contribution rate and that employer contributions will be made at rates equal to the actuarially determined contribution rate.
+The discount rate used to measure the TPL was 7.00% for both June 30, 2019 and June 30, 2018.
+The projection of cash flows used to determine the discount rate assumed plan member contributions will be made at the current contribution rates and that employer contributions will be made at rates equal to the actuarially determined contribution rates.
 For this purpose, only employer contributions that are intended to fund benefits for current plan members and their beneficiaries are included.
-Projected employer contributions that are intended to fund service costs for future plan members and their beneficiaries, as well as projected contributions from future plan members, are not included.
-Based on those assumptions, the pension plan fiduciary net position was projected to be available to make all projected benefit payments for current plan members.
-Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the TPL as of both June 30, 2018 and June 30, 2017.
+Projected employer contributions that are intended to fund the service costs for future plan members and their beneficiaries, as well as projected contributions from future plan members, are not included.
+Based on those assumptions, the Plan's Fiduciary Net Position was projected to be available to make all projected benefit payments for current plan members.
+Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the TPL as of both June 30, 2019 and June 30, 2018.